Sindhu sails into Singapore final | Sports-Games

 - Singapore

+A former world number 15, Kawakami, winner of the 2019 Orleans Masters and a finalist at Swiss Open the same year, was a part of the Japanese women's team that won the bronze medal in May this year.
+The Japanese had played just three events last year and it was her fifth tournament in 2022.

-The former world champion looked in complete command against world number 38 Kawakami, who just couldn't control the shuttle and was buried in a heap of errors during the lop-sided match.
+Sindhu, a former world champion, looked in complete command against Kawakami, who just couldn't control the shuttle and was buried in a heap of errors during the lop-sided match.

-Sindhu summoned her whipping smashes early on but the drift in the hall made decision-making difficult also sometimes precision was lacking but the power in her stroke play helped the Indian move to a healthy three-point lead at the break.
+Early on, Sindhu started with her whipping smashes but the drift inside the hall, made decision making difficult and also at times, the precision was lacking.
+But the power in her stroke-play helped the Indian moved to a healthy three-point lead at the break.

 Kawakami's struggles continued in the second game as she failed to control the shuttle and conceded a 0-5 early lead to her fancied rival.

-Sindhu just had to keep engaging her rival in the rallies and patiently waited for mistakes from the Japanese.
-A frustrated Kawakami just could wryly smile as Sindhu first grabbed an 11-4 lead at the mid-game interval and then zoomed to 17-5 in a jiffy.
+Sindhu just had to keep engaging her rival in the rallies and patiently wait for her mistakes.
+A frustrated Kawakami just could wryly smile as Sindhu first grabbed a 11-4 lead at the mid-game interval and then zoomed to 17-5 in a jiffy.

-The Japanese had no answer to Sindhu's forehand attacking returns and backhand flicks as the Indian moved to 19-6.
+The Japanese had no answer to Sindhu's attacking forehand returns and deft backhand flicks which opened up a decisive 19-6 lead for her.

-Sindhu sent one long but next unleashed a whipping smash from the baseline which her opponent could only send to the net.
-With Kawakami sending the shuttle out again, Sindhu's fist pumped to announce her entry into the finals.
+Sindhu sent one long but next unleashed a whipping smash from the baseline which her opponent could only sent to the net.
+When Kawakami's return finally went out again, Sindhu pumped her fist to announce her entry into the finals.
+The two-time Commonwealth Games medallist, will lead the Indian charge at the quadrennial event in Birmingham starting July 28.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)